llm-refactoring/llm-refactoring-plugin/README.md

 To validate our technique, we used the following datasets:

-1. _Community Corpus-A_ consists of **122** Java methods and their corresponding Extract Method refactorings collected from five open-source repositories: MyWebMart, SelfPlanner, WikiDev, JHotDraw, and JUnit.
+1. _Community Corpus_ consists of **122** Java methods and their corresponding Extract Method refactorings collected from five open-source repositories: MyWebMart, SelfPlanner, WikiDev, JHotDraw, and JUnit.
    This dataset previously served as the foundation for evaluating various state-of-the-art Extract Method refactoring automation tools, including JExtract, JDeodorant, SEMI, GEMS, and REMS.

-2. _Community Corpus-B_ Silva et al. maintain an active corpus containing 448 Java methods, each accompanied by its respective extract method refactorings that open-source developers actually performed.Automatable changes represent “clean” commits in which the developers made a single type of change, i.e., performed Extract Method refactoring.
-We chose the latter category as our focus is on replicating the exact development scenarios where our tool only performs refactorings, it does not expand the code functionality.
-This resulted in **154** replicable refactorings.
+2. _Extended Corpus_: To enhance the robustness of our evaluation with a sizable oracle of actual refactorings performed by developers, we constructed Extended Corpus.
+To create it, we employed RefactoringMiner for detecting _Extract

-3. _Extended Corpus_: To enhance the robustness of our evaluation with a sizable oracle of actual refactorings performed by developers, we constructed Extended Corpus.
-To create it, we employed RefactoringMiner for detecting _Extract Method_.
+Method_.
-   We ran it on highly regarded open-source repositories: IntelliJ Community Edition, and CoreNLP.
-After filtering to remove refactoring commits that mixed feature additions (the one-liners and the extracted methods whose body overlapped a large proportion of the host method), we retain **2,849** _Extract Methods_ from these repositories.
+We ran it on 12 highly regarded open-source repositories: CoreNLP, infinispan, HtmlUnit, robovm, google/guava, mbassador, spring-boot, google/gson, smart-doc, bytes-java, apache/datasketches-java, javaparser.
+After filtering to remove refactoring commits that mixed feature additions (the one-liners and the extracted methods whose body overlapped a large proportion of the host method), we retain **1752** _Extract Methods_ from these repositories.

 ## Dataset Details